suprsend/suprsend-web-inbox/README.md

 ## @suprsend/web-inbox

+> 📘 End of Support for `@suprsend/web-inbox`.
+Migrate to [@suprsend/web-components](https://docs.suprsend.com/docs/web-components-integration#integration)
+>
+> We have changed the SDK authentication from HMAC based authentication to JWT based authentication in new SDK.
+This is done to improve security in frontend applications.

 **@suprsend/web-inbox** is used to integrate inbox channel in non react applications.
 For react application use [@suprsend/react-inbox](https://docs.suprsend.com/docs/inbox-react).

 ### Integrate using script tag